eyalzk/telegrad/README.md

 # DL-Bot
 ## A Telegram bot to monitor and control your deep learning training process
 This repo contains a simple to use API to setup a Telegram bot to monitor and control your deep learning training process.
 Deep learning training can take long hours and even days.
-This tool will let you track the training progress and respond accordingly, all through your phone.
+This tool will let you track the training progress and respond accordingly, all through your phone!
 You will be able to get updates, change learning rates, plot convergence graphs and more.
 ### Features
 To start interacting with the bot, send `/start`.
 At any time you can send `/help` to see all available commands.